 Recent cases, including the Ilott case, merely show that these considerations are essential and they add new aspects to the financial and general calculations needed.

 In conclusion: If you haven’t made a Will – make one!
 Otherwise the law decrees who inherits.
 If you have made a Will and you have excluded/limited gifts to any family member or you have excluded/limited gifts to anyone you maintain in any way (voluntarily or by Court order) then check with us that you have a Will that still meets the latest case law requirements.
-You must contact us to review your Will from time to time to ensure it remains valid and tax efficient and watertight given the latest case law.
+You can contact us to review your Will from time to time to ensure it remains valid and tax efficient and watertight given the latest case law.

 If you are making a will in circumstances where these sorts of exclusions may arise, or if you are a dependant facing a situation where it appears that you have been ‘cut out’ of an estate, then expert advice should be sought as early as possible.
-The Private Client team at Bishop & Sewell LLP have extensive experience of guiding testators through the necessary steps to give best effect to their intentions and similarly, in conjunction with our litigation team we have experience of contested probate matters.
+The Private Client team at Bishop & Sewell LLP have extensive experience of guiding testators through the necessary steps to give best effect to their intentions and similarly, in conjunction with our litigation team, we have experience of contested probate matters.

 If you would like to know more, please contact the Private Client team by emailing firstname.lastname@example.org or calling 020 7631 4141 and asking to speak to Andrew Murray, or a member of the Private Client team.